7. The Death of Nations

 History is filled with games – underlying strategies, hidden and manipulative agendas, whether intended or not.
 All sorts of games which reflect varying inner beliefs, values and prejudices.
 These games, acted out within or between nations and peoples, reflect underlying national self-esteem, identity-needs and unresolved issues.
 They have customarily overridden more fundamental needs such as peace and order, good harvests, cultural enrichment, mutually-assured security or other necessary social conditions.

-Nations and peoples have repeatedly hurt themselves, been hurt and hurt others, adding layer upon layer of unconscious pain to the world's collective psyche.
+Nations and peoples have repeatedly hurt themselves, been hurt and have hurt others, adding layer upon layer of unconscious pain to the world's collective psyche.
 As in the case of individuals, non-forgiveness of such hurts and non-resolution of their causes mean that they linger and smoulder, sooner or later to erupt again – often in situations where such eruptions create an inappropriate response to the situation at hand.

 The hurts which exist within and between nations now obstruct the peoples of the world from acting globally, from cooperating.
 Nations, peoples and social groupings need to achieve autonomous self-determination and self-regulation – a sense of self-defined national security – before they can do justice to working in the context of the global community.
 Psychological disarmament is a complex affair, and a lot has to happen before it can come about.